Cristian-Ariel/keyless-motorcycle-igntion-with-a-ring-nfc/README.md

 ## Donations
 First off, thank you!
-I you find this project useful and would like to suppor it, you can but something on [this store](https://asyss-complex.creator-spring.com) or you can make a donation on [paypal](https://www.paypal.com/paypalme/Cristi4nAriel).
+If you find this project useful and would like to suppor it, you can buy something on [this store](https://asyss-complex.creator-spring.com) or you can make a donation on [paypal](https://www.paypal.com/paypalme/Cristi4nAriel).

 ## Enjoy!